VlachosGroup/openmkm/docs/output.md

 2. **Hrxn.out**: Lists the dimensionless enthalpies (H/RT) of the reactions at the input temperature.
-These are calculated from the formation enthalpies and the stoichometry coefficients of the species participating in the reactions.
+These are calculated from the formation enthalpies and the stoichiometry coefficients of the species participating in the reactions.

 3. **Srxn.out**: Lists the dimensionless entropies (S/R) of the reactions at the input temperature.
-These are calculated from the standard entropies and the stoichometry coefficients of the species participating in the reactions.
+These are calculated from the standard entropies and the stoichiometry coefficients of the species participating in the reactions.

 4. **Grxn.out**: Lists the dimensionless Gibbs free energies (G/RT) of the reactions at the input temperature.
-These are calculated from the formation enthalpies, entropies, and the stoichometry coefficients of the species participating in the reactions.
+These are calculated from the formation enthalpies, entropies, and the stoichiometry coefficients of the species participating in the reactions.

 5. **kc.out**: Lists the equilibrium constants, $K$, of the reactions at the